The production of

 package unit" and there is a

-strip.
-Studio police cars sagged in the back and
+side.
+Studio police cars (commercial vehicles) sagged in the back,

-did not have a chrome strip on the patrol cars.
+did not have a chrome strip and all logos/emblems were

 Who can forget Mac's station wagon.
 One of the station